 Step 1 – Enable MySQL Repository

-The above command will install MySQL community server will other dependencies on your system.
-During the installation process of packages, a temporary password is created and logs to MySQL log files.
+The above command will install the MySQL community server and other dependencies on your system.
+During the installation process of packages, a temporary password is created and logged to MySQL log files.
 Use the following command to find your temporary MySQL password.

 grep 'A temporary password' /var/log/mysqld.log |tail -1

 2017-03-30T02:57:10.981502Z 1 [Note] A temporary password is generated for [email protected]: Nm(!pKkkjo68e

 Step 4 – MySQL Initial Configuration

 Execute mysql_secure_installation script and follow the wizard.
 It will prompt for the root password.
 Use the temporary root password got in the above step.

 This wizard will prompt you for inputs.
 Input a new strong password for the MySQL root account.
 For remaining options read the option and provide input as required.
 We recommend pressing ‘y’ to all for better security.